vivyir/femtorinth/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-rust.svg)](https://www.rust-lang.org/)

-⚠️ This library is no longer maintained, I lost interest in this project after discovering a minecraft launcher called "MultiMC", however if you want to interact with [Modrinth][modrinth] api have a look at the [Ferinth][ferinth] crate which is more up-to-date :D.
+⚠️ This library is no longer maintained, I lost interest in this project after discovering a minecraft launcher called "MultiMC", however if you want to interact with the [Modrinth][modrinth] api have a look at the [Ferinth][ferinth] crate which is more up-to-date :D.

 [ferinth]: https://crates.io/crates/ferinth